 Switching up your nutrition and lifestyle

 It is important to establish optimal health prior to embarking on any fertility treatment.
 A balanced, healthy diet with regular exercise are key to optimising a couple’s chances of success.
-Women planning for pregnancy should ensure a daily intake of at least 4mg folate, which has been shown to reduce birth defects incidents affecting the brain, spinal cord, and heart.
-Dietary sources rich in folate include a wide variety of vegetables, fruits, legumes, wholegrain bread, and cereals.
+Women planning for pregnancy should ensure a daily intake of at least 4mg folate, which has been shown to reduce birth defects incidents affecting the brain, spinal cord and heart.
+Dietary sources rich in folate include a wide variety of vegetables, fruits, legumes, wholegrain bread and cereals.

 Men may require additional supplementation of minerals such as zinc and carnitine.
 For both men and women, iron and vitamin C are important in reducing the risk of anaemia.
 Talk to your doctor to understand the required intake of other vitamin and mineral supplements.

 The team at Mount Elizabeth Fertility Centre recommends that both parties should stop smoking and avoid alcohol.
-Smoking reduces the chances of a successful pregnancy, and may lead to increased incidence of miscarriage, poorer response to medication prescribed during fertility treatments, damage to sperm DNA, and reduced sperm count.
+Smoking reduces the chances of a successful pregnancy, and may lead to an increased incidence of miscarriage, poorer response to medication prescribed during fertility treatments, damage to sperm DNA, and reduced sperm count.